- Samuel Kelso was an inventor born in 1835 in Scotland. He spent part of his adult life in Canada and America.

-The ciphering machine also has another rod that slides directly into the suitable sockets of the face-plate on the underside, serving to throw away the carrying mechanism away from the gear.
+The ciphering machine also has another rod that slides directly into the suitable sockets of the face plate on the underside, serving to throw the carrying mechanism away from the gear.
 This will enable each of the wheels to be able to turn independently of the others.

-For the multiplying device, it has a carriage that is fixed to the case that has the subtracting and adding wheels.
-Samuel Kelso’s invention has a disengaging-slide.
-The process of setting these wheels back to zero is already facilitated with material.
+The multiplying device has a carriage that is fixed to the case that has different wheels for subtracting and adding.
+Samuel Kelso’s invention has a disengaging slide.
+The process of setting these wheels back to zero is already facilitated with the material.
 It also allows the user to save time when operating this machine.

 Samuel Kelso: Marriage, Divorce, and Personal Life

 His net worth is not known, but Samuel Kelso is a holder of three patents and an author of one published book.

 In 1867, Kelso married Hannah Roadhouse (b.
 1844), a Canadian from Albion, Ontario, and they had six children.